Reconstruction of convex bodies from moments: Introduction

-The paper is organized as follows: Preliminaries and notations are introduced in Section~\ref{SecPrelim}.
+The paper is organized as follows.
+Preliminaries and notations are introduced in Section~\ref{SecPrelim}.
 The uniqueness results are presented in Section~\ref{SecUnique}, and the stability results are derived in Section~\ref{SecStab}.
 In Section~\ref{Sec_LSQ}, the least squares estimators based on geometric moments and Legendre moments are treated.
-Finally, the reconstruction algorithm is described and discussed in Section~\ref{SecReconstruction}.
+Finally, the reconstruction algorithm is described and discussed in Section~\ref{SecReconstruction} and examples are provided in Section~\ref{Chapter:Implementation}.